1944 Gulf of Edremit–Ayvacik earthquake: Impact

 The earthquake lasted 20–25 seconds, destroying at affecting at least 5,500 homes.
 More than 2,200 homes mainly constructed out of masonry were demolished.
 A further 3,100 homes were heavily damaged.
-In the villages of Hayrettinpasa and Vehbibey, 90% of all buildings collapsed.
+In the villages of Hayrettinpasa and Vehbibey, 90 percent of all buildings collapsed.
 Many surface fissures appeared, and water erupted from the ground.
 It was strongly felt on two ships docked at a harbour in Ayvalık, a city across the bay on the southern shores.
 Many casualties and property loss was reported in Alibey and Ayvalık.
 There, 1,114 homes were demolished.
 Many old Greek-style houses built of stones were destroyed.
 Over 300 homes suffered damage and at least 92 were obliterated in Alibey.